If you’re like me and almost every other baby boomer on the planet, you’ve experienced some kind of morning joint stiffness.

 - Processed snack foods like chips

-The causes of morning joint stiffness are more commonly due to muscle overuse and exertion than from inflammation of the joints due to aging.
+While there are a number of causes for morning joint stiffness, the soreness is more commonly due to muscle overuse and over exertion than from inflammation of the joints due to aging.

-In some cases, morning stiffness is due to other factors in your environment like poor quality mattresses and pillows, cold weather, poor diet, or stress.
+Factors in your environment like poor quality mattresses and pillows, cold weather, poor diet, or stress can be the reason you are waking up with stiff joints.

 Regardless of whether your morning joint stiffness is due to overexertion, or the natural effects of aging, a lifestyle in which you move and eat well is essential for easing morning soreness.